Mythical-Github/plutonium_launcher/README.md

 *   Auto exec options, with delay
 *   Remembers windows size and position upon closing and reopening
 *   Modular Button Lists (can easily remove unwanted buttons via settings.json)
+*   Section for global args that get passed to every game run through the gui

 <h2>💻 Built with</h2>